1722 Goffin

 It was discovered on 23 February 1938, by Belgian astronomer Eugène Delporte at the Royal Observatory of Belgium in Uccle, Belgium.
 It was later named after Belgian amateur astronomer Edwin Goffin, following a suggestion by Jean Meeus.

 Orbit and classification

 Minor planet 1722 Goffin orbits the Sun at a distance of 2.4–2.6 AU once every 3 years and 12 months (1,456 days).
 Its orbit has an eccentricity of 0.05 and an inclination of 5° with respect to the ecliptic.
 The body's observation arc begins 6 days after its official discovery observation.

 Physical characteristics

 It is an assumed S-type asteroid, one of the most common spectral types.
+American astronomer Sherry Fieber-Beyer at NASA_Infrared_Telescope_Facility obtained VNIR spectra on July 20, 2011.
+The resulting spectrum analysis showed an S-IV assemblage with a derived L-chondrite mineralogy.

 Lightcurves

 (1722)'s first rotational lightcurve was obtained by American astronomer Richard P. Binzel at UT Austin in October 1984.
 It gave a rotation period of 31 hours and an brightness variation of 0.63 magnitude (U=2), while Czech astronomers Petr Pravec and Adrián Galád at Ondřejov Observatory derived a period of 28.8 hours with and amplitude of 0.6 magnitude using Binzel's photmetric observations (U=n.a.).